anorman2902/cpsc449-cooking-assistant/README.md

 The backend provides the following API endpoints:

 - `GET /api/recipes` - Get all recipes
+- `GET /api/recipes/:id` - Get a specific recipe by ID
 - `GET /api/recipes/search/:query` - Search recipes by name or ingredient
 - `GET /api/test` - Test endpoint to check if API is working
 - `POST /api/auth/register` - Register a new user